May 10, 2021

 Future100: Eric Kyle Cheung Explores Architecture’s Impact by Dissecting Its Tech

-This Rice University student looks to building and material technologies as a way to understand the economic and cultural forces that drive the field of architecture.
+This Rice University student looks to building technologies to understand the economic and cultural forces driving the field of architecture.

 Rice University architecture student Eric Kyle Cheung gravitates toward building technology.
 His investigations of new materials and algorithmic processes range from table-size assemblages to 1:3-scale models of bent plywood as an alternative to framed systems.
 “Embedded in many of these projects is an age-old intent to find out how material properties can drive design,” he says.
 “Recently, I’ve become more interested in how other realities factor in, such as cost or biopolitical impact.”

 Aside from his exploration of the building sciences, Cheung is also interested in uncovering the external economic and cultural forces that drive architecture.
 With the Station of the Future project, he seeks to address the issues involved in the broad rollout of electric car charging hubs.
 Cheung questions whether this new type of infrastructure will completely replace obsolete gas stations while still offering the same essential amenities Americans have grown accustomed to, such as food and retail options.
 He argues that even if paradigmatic shifts in technology change our urban landscape, we will still need to rely on existing architectural typologies to signify the services each type of structure provides.